I Hope So: Singles

 It consists of one previously released single.

 "Days" is the forty second single written by Nakamori herself and Oda Tetsuro.
 It was released on 30 April 2003 under Universal Music Japan.
 It was her only single to be released in that year.
 The single was promoted as an ending theme to the Japanese television drama Onna to Ai to Mystery.
 The single was included in the compilation album Best Finger 25th anniversary selection and All Time Best: Originals.

 The single debuted at number 30 on Oricon Single Weekly Charts.

 Stage performances

 "Days", "Utsutsu no Hana", "Tsumugi Uta" and "Kaze no Hate" has been performed in the anniversary live tour Akina Nakamori 2003: I Hope So.

 "I Hope So" has been performed in the one-night special live AKINA NAKAMORI Special Live 2009 “Empress at Yokohama”.

 Chart performance

 The album reached number 15 on the Oricon Album Weekly Chart charted for the 6 consecutive weeks with the sales of 18,000 copies.
+During its re-release in 2023, the album debut at number 79 on the Billboard Japan´s Album Weekly Charts.